 With Orc and Human blood running through their veins, Half-Orcs partially resemble the classic Tolkien-esque creatures.
 They’re physically mighty, and they may have visible teeth and green-ish skin.

-Relentless Endurance gives them an extra one HP upon dropping to zero health, and is useful insurance for reckless players.
+Their famed physical might is realized through their Relentless Endurance and Savage Attacks.
+The first ability means that, should a Half-Orc be downed in battle, they can immediately bounce back with one HP.
 Savage Attack, meanwhile, lets them roll an additional attack die whenever they land a critical hit – perfect for massive bursts of damage.

 Here’s a complete guide to the DnD Half-Orc that can tell you more.